STEEL CONNECT, INC.

 Gifts and Gratuities

-The use of Company funds or assets for gifts, gratuities or other favors to employees or government officials is prohibited, except to the extent such gifts are in compliance with applicable law, nominal in amount and not given in consideration or expectation of any action by the recipient.
+The use of Company funds or assets for gifts, gratuities or other favors to employees or government officials is prohibited, except to the extent such gifts, gratuities or other favors are in compliance with applicable law, nominal in amount and not given in consideration or expectation of any action by the recipient.
+The use of Company funds or assets for gifts to any customer, supplier or other person doing or seeking to do business with the Company is prohibited, except to the extent such gifts are in compliance with the policies of both the Company and the recipient and are in compliance with applicable law.

 Accuracy of Books and Records and Public Reports